 Formally, all teachers in Kenyan public primary schools are civil servants employed by the Teacher Service Commission (TSC), a centralized bureaucracy under the direction of the Ministry of Education.
 Salaries are paid directly from Nairobi to individual teachers' bank accounts.
 At the beginning of 2011 the Ministry of Education reported a shortage of 61,000 civil service teachers (across roughly 20,000 primary schools) relative to its target of a 40:1 pupil-teacher ratio.
-The combination of direct payments and teacher shortages leads to very limited local accountability for civil service teachers: parents and schools have little incentive to pursue disciplinary action against absent or incompetent teachers; if a teacher is reassigned or terminated, a school may wait months or years for a replacement.
+The combination of permanent contracts, direct payment from Nairobi and teacher shortages leads to limited local accountability for civil service teachers.